ferozk0333/Mental-Health-Analytics/README.md

-# Mental Health Analytics App
+# Mental Health Analytics using Machine Learning

 The Mental Health Analytics App is a Streamlit-based application designed to help mental health specialists in urban areas quickly understand their patients' mental health, particularly those in inaccessible rural areas.
 This tool bridges the gap between rural patients and therapists in urban centers by providing insights into patient moods, recurring thought patterns, and categorized concerns.